Sentencing And Penalties

 Michigan felonies may carry the following prison terms:

-- 2 years in prison–This is the maximum penalty for Class G felonies such as writing a bad check for less than $500, or domestic abuse
+- Two years in prison: This is the maximum penalty for Class G felonies such as writing a bad check for less than $500, or domestic abuse.

-- 4 years in prison–Class F felonies include delivering 5 kilograms or less of marijuana or completing a fraudulent credit card or loan application
+- Four years in prison: Class F felonies include delivering five kilograms or less of marijuana or completing a fraudulent credit card or loan application.

-- 5 years in prison–This is the maximum sentence if you get convicted of a Class E felony such as home invasion of the third degree or carrying a dangerous weapon with intent to harm
+- Five years in prison: This is the maximum sentence if you get convicted of a Class E felony such as home invasion of the third degree or carrying a dangerous weapon with intent to harm.

 Your sentencing hearing is extremely important because it is your opportunity to convince the judge to give you a lenient sentence after you’ve been convicted of a crime.
 Judges do not need to strictly follow the sentencing ranges described above.
 Therefore, it is essential that your lawyer collects evidence and presents testimony from character witnesses that can show you in a positive light.

-Call DeBruin Law PLLC at (517) 324-4303 today for a free and confidential consultation of your case.
+Call DeBruin Law, PLLC at 517-731-0353 today for a free and confidential consultation of your case.